Person in athletic wear stretching on all fours.

 Patanjali, Yoga Sutra 3:47

-Also in Goa, the school’s leader, who taught meditation only, suspected I might be correct about neck and back stretches injuring the spine.
-He had two herniated discs, and said that’s why he personally didn’t stretch anymore.
+Also in Goa, the school’s leader, who was super-cool but taught meditation only, suspected I might be correct about neck and back stretches injuring the spine.
+He had two herniated discs and said that’s why he personally didn’t stretch anymore.

-So, SpineFITyoga is my way of bringing these this all together.
-It’s a way of making accessible, progressable, and affordable the safest and most effective method of exercise for both fitness and rehabilitation of neck and back pain.
-At the same time, its physical rigorousness furthers yoga’s original aim of optimizing health and wellness, amongst other things, in the service of one’s mental faculties.
+So, SpineFITyoga is my way of bringing this all together.
+It’s a way of making accessible, progressable, and affordable the safest but still most effective method of exercise for both fitness and rehabilitation of neck and back pain.
+At the same time, its physical rigorousness furthers yoga’s original aim of optimizing health and wellness, among other things, in the service of one’s mental faculties.
+Another good Iyengar quote fits well here.

 How SpineFITyoga works differently

-First, SpineFITyoga works by raising awareness as to what causes spine pain.
-This removes the mystery, and thus helps you to consciously minimize damaging stresses, allowing the body time to heal.
+1. SpineFITyoga works by raising awareness as to what causes spine pain.
+This removes the mystery and thus helps you to consciously minimize damaging stresses, allowing the body time to heal.
 If you are wondering what is causing your neck and back pain, with about 90-95% certainty, this is overwhelmingly what’s causing your neck and back pain.
-The link is text heavy, but if you have spine pain, it’s worth the 31 minutes it takes to read the in depth version.
+The link is text-heavy, but if you have spine pain, it’s worth the 31 minutes it takes to read the in-depth version.

-Third, SpineFITyoga works by increasing total body fitness in a spine-safe way.
-Once you understand what the bad postures are, so you can lessen them, what the good postures are so you can feel for yourself how your spine is being held, then the total body is challenged to progressively increase strength, endurance, and while we’re at it, appearance (Sutra 3:47).
+3. SpineFITyoga works by increasing total body fitness in a spine-safe way.
+Once you understand what the bad postures are, so you can lessen them.
+And what the good postures are, you can feel for yourself how your spine is being held.
+Then the total body is challenged to progressively increase strength, endurance, and while we’re at it, since form follows function, appearance (remember Sutra 3:47).

 The factors work together synergistically.
-The awareness and application of good spine biomechanics provides an optimal condition for healing, so we feel better when we start to exercise.
-The right exercise increases strength and at the same time lets us practice good biomechanics.
-Increasingly strong core muscles brace and protect the spine, while strong hips, legs, shoulders and arms then do the bulk of active work, again minimizing damaging stress on vertebral discs and ligaments.
+The awareness and application of good spine biomechanics provide an optimal condition for healing, so we feel better when we start to exercise.
+The right exercise increases strength and, at the same time, lets us practice good biomechanics.
+Increasingly strong core muscles brace and protect the spine, while strong hips, legs, shoulders, and arms then do the bulk of active work, again minimizing damaging stress on vertebral discs and ligaments.
 The increased fitness makes every movement in life easier, and keeping the spine more neutral becomes a habit you don’t have to always think about.

-The best is that SpineFITyoga was originally an hour long routine.
-And all the while I shortened it, it kept getting better, all the way down to 5 minutes of exercise (and yes I tested 4 minutes, and it wasn’t as good).
+The best is that SpineFITyoga was originally an hour-long routine.
+And all the while I shortened it, it kept getting better, all the way down to 5 minutes of exercise.
+And for what it’s worth, I tested 4 minutes, and it wasn’t as good.

 Of course there are other things that SpineFITyoga is good for, as staying fit, without wrenching yourself, covers a lot of bases.